AngleProtocol/angle-docs/whitepapers.md

 ---
-description: Whitepapers of the Angle Protocol
+description: Whitepapers for the different modules and products of the Angle Protocol
 ---

 # 📖 Whitepapers

-This page gathers the whitepapers for the different modules and products linked to the Angle Protocol.

 Whitepapers are static documents explaining the concepts and inspiration behind the first versions of the modules of the protocol.
-The up-to-date source of truth for each module functionality is this documentation guide.
+The up-to-date source of truth for each module and product functionality is this documentation guide.

 {% hint style="info" %}
 You may find translations of these whitepapers in the [international](resources/international/README.md) section of this docs.